 Now, if you go back to the Template Manager, you will find your newly saved asset in your personal library:

 If you know the name of an asset you're looking for, you can do so by using the global search at the top of the Template Manager:

 What is the purpose of the Template Manager?

 The purpose of the Template Manager is to store all of your available template files.
-In Pro, this includes Header Templates, Content Templates, Footer Templates, and Preset Templates and in X this includes Content Templates and Preset Templates.
+In Pro, this includes Header Templates, Content Templates, Footer Templates, and Layout Templates and in X this includes Content Templates.
 Standardizing the templating process across many different types of assets allows for a streamlined experience and portable data.